 For example, a doctor could accidentally disclose private information in front of a patient’s visitors.
 Not a big deal…unless of course the patient didn’t want the people visiting them to know those details.

 Simply alert patients when they’re about to discuss PHI.
-This gives the patient a chance to excuse visitors from the room.
+This gives the patient a chance to excuse visitors from the room, especially if the patient might prefer their privacy in those discussions.

 Patient consent is a good business practice many healthcare providers have to prevent a lawsuit.